 Most importantly, through self-care actions, we can allow for grace and self- compassion during this challenging time.
 We need to give ourselves the recognition of the unique situation we are currently in and grant ourselves compassion.

-If you are interested in setting up a session with Jimmy Rogers, LPC, either via telehealth or in person, call Watershed Counseling Associates at 601-362-7020.
+If you are interested in setting up a session with one of our therapists, in person or via telehealth, call 601-362-7020.